Introduction to Volatile in C

 volatile int *a;

-Now let’s see how does a volatile keyword works in C programming code through some coding examples with a brief explanation.
-In the below two codes we will see how does the program changes when we use volatile keyword in declaring a variable as compared to the non-volatile keyword.
+Now let’s see how a volatile keyword works in C programming code through some coding examples with a brief explanation.
+In the two codes below, we will see how the program changes when we use the volatile keyword in declaring a variable compared to the non-volatile keyword.
 We will see how the efficiency of the code changes when we use volatile and how quickly we can apply this functionality in our code.
-Volatile is used in C programming when we need to go and read the value stored by the pointer at the address pointed by the pointer.
-If you need to change anything in your code that is out of compiler reach you can use this volatile keyword before the variable for which you want to change the value.
+In C programming, we use volatile when we need to read the value stored at the address that the pointer points to.
+If you need to change anything in your code that is out of compiler reach, you can use this volatile keyword before the variable for which you want to change the value.

 Examples to Implement Volatile in C